Armidale railway station

 Armidale railway station is a heritage-listed railway station at 240 Brown Street, Armidale, New South Wales, Australia.
 It was built from 1882 to 1883 by Edmund Lonsdale and Henry Sheldon Hoddard, and was opened on 3 February 1883 when the line was extended from Uralla.
 It was the terminus of the line until it was extended to Glen Innes on 19 August 1884.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

-It is the terminal station of the Main Northern line.
+It is the terminal station of the Main North line.
 The last regular services to operate north of Armidale was the Northern Mail which ceased in November 1988.
-Freight services continued to serve a fertilizer depot at Dumaresq until the mid-2000s, after which the line closed north of Armidale.
+Freight services continued to serve a fertiliser depot at Dumaresq until the mid-2000s, after which the line closed north of Armidale.